cedricbahirwe/dialer-android/README.md

 ## Intro:

 ### An intuitive USSD client to handle most of the common actions for you.
-### Access Rwanda network providers USSD codes, and simplify the time complexity to activate packages.
+### Access Rwanda Network providers USSD codes, and simplify packages activation nightmare.

 ## Features:
 * Check [Dialer iOS](https://github.com/cedricbahirwe/dialer) to learn more